dylan-lang/opendylan/documentation/duim-reference/source/graphics.rst

 conventions.

 When two shapes share a common edge, it is important that only one of the shapes own any pixel.
-The two triangles in `See Two triangles <graphics.htm#95284>`_ illustrate this.
+The two triangles in `Two triangles`_ illustrate this.
 The pixels along the diagonal belong to the lower figure.
 When the decision point of the pixel (its center) lies to one side of the line or the other, there is no issue.
 When the boundary passes through a decision point, which side